 Come and see how simple-to-make dot cards can be used in a variety of games to promote early number sense.
 Make a set to take and play with the preschooler/kindergartener in your life.
 The Erikson Institute Early Math Collaborative will have video examples and handouts to share with early childhood teachers and parents.

 Everybody loves balloons—and Geometric Balloon Bending!
-Come enjoy learning more about Platonic solids, including cubes and tetrahedrons with the Ithaca College Department of Mathematics… and wear one home!
+Come enjoy learning more about Platonic solids, including cubes and tetrahedrons with the Ithaca College Department of Mathematics and Marymount University… and wear one home!